Do you want to add a glossary or dictionary section in your WordPress site?

 If you want to change these settings, then scroll to the ‘Term Highlighting’ section.

-You can now delete any of the options in ‘Highlight terms on given post types.’
+You can now delete any of the options in ‘Highlight terms on given post types’.
 You can also type in any other areas where you want to highlight glossary terms, such as any custom post types you may be using.

-However, if the word or definition is complicated then visitors may appreciate being able to access the glossary every time that word appears on your site.
+However, if the word or definition is complicated, then visitors may appreciate being able to access the glossary every time that word appears on your site.

-To make this change, check or uncheck the box next to ‘Highlight first term occurrence only.’
+To make this change, check or uncheck the box next to ‘Highlight first term occurrence only’.

-After that, click on the ‘Glossary Index Page’ tab and configure the glossary display settings.
+After that, you can click on the ‘Glossary Index Page’ tab and configure the glossary display settings.
 For example, you can use a tile layout for the glossary page and change the width of the tiles.

 Most of these settings are straightforward.
-However, if you need more information about an option then simply hover your mouse over its ‘?’ icon, to see what this specific option does.
+However, if you need more information about an option, then simply hover your mouse over its ‘?’ icon to see what this specific option does.

 Next, you can check the link settings for your glossary by selecting the ‘Glossary Term’ tab.